Brewing Crazy Awesome Beer Cheap

 The cheapest and easiest brewing yeast

-Once the boil is complete and the wort has cooled, I put it in my carboy and add little yeast babies that eat the sugar, burp CO2, and poop out alcohol.
-There are some yeasts who make some really funky shits.
+Once the boil is complete and the wort has cooled, I put it in my carboy (affiliate link) and add little yeast babies that eat the sugar, burp CO2, and poop out alcohol.
+There are some yeasts who make some really funky shits (affiliate link).
 These stinky little yeasts are what give Belgian beer and Saisons all the funky rotten flavors that, like a stinky cheese, are just oh so right even if they smell wrong.
 But there are also yeasts that make nice clean poops – ones that you can’t taste or smell – and these yeasts are perfect for beers like IPAs that showcase hop flavors and aromas.

 Beer fermenting.